What is health anxiety?

 What are the signs of health anxiety?

-- feel constantly preoccupied with having a serious illness
+- feel preoccupied with thinking about a serious illness

 - constantly worry about your health

-- regularly look at health information online, researching symptoms and trying to find a diagnosis
+- obsessively look at health information online, researching symptoms and trying to find a diagnosis

 - constantly need reassurance from your GP, friends and family that you’re not ill